-Texas Estate Fraud & Executor Fraud Lawyer Jason Coomer handles breach of fiduciary duty lawsuits and claims where Texas Executors, Executrixes, and Administrators have committed fraud against an estate, failed to properly manage estate property, or failed to comply with a Will and/or Texas law.
-As a Texas Executor Fraud Lawyer, he helps beneficiaries remove fraudulent or negligent executors and families seek compensation from Executors that have intentionally stolen or negligently lost money and other property from an estate.
+Texas Executor Fraud Lawyer Jason Coomer handles fraud and breach of fiduciary duty lawsuits and claims against Texas Executors, Executrixes, and Administrators.
+He also handles Texas Executor and Administrator removal lawsuits against Texas Executors, Executrixes, and Administrators.
+These lawsuits are against Texas Executors and Administrators who commit fraud against an estate, fail to properly manage estate property, or fail to comply with a Will and/or Texas law.
+As a Texas Executor Fraud Lawyer, he helps beneficiaries remove fraudulent or negligent executors and families seek compensation from Executors that have intentionally stolen estate money or property.
+He also files cases against Texas Executors who have breach their duties and lost money and other property from an estate.

 Under Texas law, an Executor of an estate has to take an oath to fulfill the wishes of the decedent's Will.
 Failure to properly comply with the Will and violating the oath of the executor can result in a breach of fiduciary duty lawsuit against the executor for negligently or fraudulently failing to comply with a decedent's wishes or Texas law.